suba-suresh/weather-web-app/README.md

 	- It would be good to show a Google Map (or similar) of the location entered for the weather to help validate the weather is for the location expected.
   - Investigate how the goggle maps API could be used to provide this.

-- Show day and dates against forecast
-	- It would help the users understanding of the weather to see the day name and date against each days forecast.

 - Multiple round scoring
   - To encourage repeated use of the site, add an ongoing score capability that extemds the scoring across multiple rounds.

 ## Design

 -   ### Single Page
-    -  We agreed that the site should be based on using a single page.
+    -  We decided that the site should be based on using a single page.
 Using JavaScript to dynamically change the display based on user entry.
 A bootstrap modal was selected to display the game rules.

 -   ### Colour Scheme
-    -  We agreed that blue colours (clouds) mixed with bright (weather) colours would work for our website.
+    -  We decided that blue colours (clouds) mixed with bright (weather) colours would work for our website.
 Including blue was important to underpin the link to weather.
 The colours picked were generated using the website [Coolors](https://coolors.co/)

         ![Colour Palette](documentation/colour-palette/colourpalette.png)